vipul-maheshwari/neuroinformatics-lstm-synthesizer/README.md

-# Neuroinformatics LSTM Synthesizer based on ICD (Impulse Control Disorder) disease.
+# Neuroinformatics LSTM Synthesizer based on ICD (Impulse Control Disorder).

 Computer-aided detection and diagnosis (CAD) systems are increasingly being used as an aid by clinicians for detection and interpretation of diseases medical analysis and identification.
 Let's say a person stays in a remote area far from a